 MOD USA/1.1/3

-5.431A Different category of service: in Argentina, Brazil, Chile, Costa Rica, Cuba, French overseas departments and communities in Region 2, Dominican Republic, El Salvador, Guatemala, Mexico, Paraguay, Suriname, Uruguay and Venezuela, the band 3 400-3 500 MHz is allocated to the mobile, except aeronautical mobile, service on a primary basis, subject to agreement obtained under No. 9.21.
+5.431A In Region 2, use of the band 3 400-3 500 MHz by the mobile, except aeronautical mobile, service is subject to agreement obtained under No. 9.21, and the band, or portions of the band, is identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
+This identification does not preclude the use of this band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
+Before an administration brings into use a base or mobile station of an IMT system in this band it shall ensure that the power flux-density (pfd) produced at 3 m above ground does not exceed -154.5 dB(W/(m2⋅4 kHz)) for more than 20% of time at the border of the territory of any other administration.
+This limit may be exceeded on the territory of any country whose administration has so agreed.
+In order to ensure that the pfd limit at the border of the territory of any other administration is met, the calculations and verification shall be made, taking into account all relevant information, with the mutual agreement of both administrations (the administration responsible for the terrestrial station and the administration responsible for the earth station) with the assistance of the Bureau if so requested.
+In case of disagreement, the calculation and verification of the pfd shall be made by the Bureau, taking into account the information referred to above.
 Stations of the mobile service in the band 3 400-3 500 MHz shall not claim more protection from space stations than that provided in Table 21-4 of the Radio Regulations (Edition of 2004).
-(WRC-12)
+At the stage of coordination the provisions of Nos.
+9.17 and 9.18 also apply.
+(WRC-15)

 Reasons: Modification of this footnote is proposed in order to extend to the entire Region 2 the co-primary allocation to the mobile service while retaining the associated constraints on the mobile service.
 The modification also provides an identification for IMT.
 Continued application of No. 9.21 maintains regulatory priority for the existing services (e.g., FSS (space to-Earth)).